 The adjustment programme during the 1992-93 period put fiscal contraction as the central element in stabilising the economy, as devaluation was completely ruled out.
-Following central government deficits averaging 4.3 percent of GDP in fiscal years 1986/87 to 1990/91, a comprehensive tightening of fiscal operations was launched.
-On the expenditure side, nominal wages in the public sector were cut by 8 percent in late 1991 and frozen in the following year, while 11 percent (3,000) of public sector workers were made redundant.
-Capital formation was sharply reduced, particularly through deferment of projects which did not have a large foreign-financed component.
-To improve revenue, a stabilisation tax of 1.5 to 5 percent was imposed on incomes, the basic consumption tax was raised from 10 to 17 percent, the consumption tax on petroleum increased, and a 20 percent tax on luxury imports was levied.
+Following central government deficits averaging 4.3 per cent of GDP in fiscal years 1986/87 to 1990/91, a comprehensive tightening of fiscal operations was launched.
+On the expenditure side, nominal wages in the public sector were cut by eight per cent in late 1991 and frozen in the following year, while 11 per cent (3,000) of public sector workers were made redundant.
+Capital formation was sharply reduced, particularly through deferment of projects which did not have a large foreignfinanced component.
+To improve revenue, a stabilisation tax of 1.5 to five per cent was imposed on incomes, the basic consumption tax was raised from 10 to 17 per cent, the consumption tax on petroleum increased, and a 20 per cent tax on luxury imports was levied.
 To improve the finances of the national insurance scheme (NIS), contribution rates were increased and unemployment benefits and severance payments reduced.
-As a result, the fiscal position improved, as the overall public sector balance moved from a deficit of over 7 percent of GDP in 1990/91 to a small surplus in 1992/93.
+As a result, the fiscal position improved, as the overall public sector balance moved from a deficit of over seven per cent of GDP in 1990/91 to a small surplus in 1992/93.